Qualifying method of Copa Libertadores in Argentina: Liguilla Pre-Libertadores

 For the 1989–90 season, the normal method was reused except qualifications were now for the 1991 Copa Libertadores.
 The champion of the Primera División gained direct qualification and a Liguilla Pre-Libertadores tournament was contested for the other spot.
 The number of teams in the Liguilla Pre-Libertadores tournament was reduced to four, with all of them coming from the Primera División.
 The second to fourth teams in the Primera División entered this tournament, as well as Deportivo Español, the best placed team in the previous season's Liguilla Classificación tournament.

 In the 1990–91 season, the format of Argentine football changed again.
 Since this season, instead of playing only one double round-robin tournament, two competitions have been held each year, namely, the Apertura and Clausura.
 In 1990–91, a final was played between the champions of these tournaments, to determine the ultimate winner of the season.
 The ultimate winner was also eligible for the Copa Libertadores, while the loser needed to play in the Liguilla Pre-Libertadores tournament to compete for qualification.
 In this season, the Liguilla Pre-Libertadores tournament also featured the second to fourth teams in the Apertura and the second to fifth teams in the Clausura.

 This practice was very controversial, especially since Boca Juniors lost the final against Newell's Old Boys, costing Boca Juniors its first official championship since 1981 despite an unbeaten run in the 1991 Clausura.

 As a result, in the following season, the winner of the Apertura and Clausura tournaments did not compete in a Final but both of them were crowned the champions.
 However, a three-legged Liguilla Pre-Libertadores tournament between the winners was contested, and the winner of the tournament would qualify directly to Copa Libertadores.

 The second to fifth teams in both the Apertura and Clausura entered an Octagonal tournament, which was a one-legged knock-out tournament.
-As the second to fifth team in the Apertura finished second, fourth, fifth and eighth in the Clausura, the sixth, seventh and ninth teams in the Clausura were eligibile to play in the Octagonal tournament.
+As the second to fifth team in the Apertura finished second, fourth, fifth and eighth in the Clausura, the sixth, seventh and ninth teams in the Clausura were eligible to play in the Octagonal tournament.
 The winner of the tournament, Vélez Sársfield then played against the loser of the Liguilla Pre-Libertadores tournament, Newell's Old Boys, to compete for the second spot of Copa Libertadores.
 Newell's Old Boys won the match 1–0.